parveen-daffodil/au-interface-use/au-interface-terms.md

 ## Unnaceptable Activity

-If your Service allows your Customer to post content to the Service, or to communicate with other users of the service, it's a good idea to be clear that there are limits to what kind of content is acceptable.
+If your Service allows your customer to post content to the Service, or to communicate with other users of the service, it's a good idea to be clear that there are limits to what kind of content is acceptable.

 ### Customer agrees to use the service in an acceptable manner